microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/g.send-timeout/README.md

 > You will need to turn on airplane mode to test send timeout.

-1. After Web Chat is loaded, turn on airplane mode and send a message
+1. After Web Chat loads, turn on airplane mode and send a message
 1. Try out different timeout values and observe the change
    - Open developer tools and change to "Custom retry"